lmondada/dphil-thesis/content/02_quantum/02_basics.md

 This has several profound implications for quantum computing.
 First and foremost, every quantum gate must have the same number of inputs as outputs.
-Most of the iconic classical gates (AND, OR, XOR etc.) are thus impossible to implement on a quantum computer without some adjustments[^not].
+Most iconic classical gates (AND, OR, XOR, etc.) are thus impossible to implement on a quantum computer without some adjustments[^not].
 This also means that the number of qubits must remain unchanged throughout the computation.
 A computation that starts with `n` qubits must also end in `n` qubits – and have `n` qubits at every point throughout the computation.

 [^not]: The NOT gate is the notable exception to this.
 It is often found in quantum programs and called X.